hyperledger-archives/composer-knowledge-wiki/knowledge.md

 | Error: Error: Error trying to ping.
 Error: Composer runtime (0.16.1) is not compatible with client (0.16.0) | You have a mismatch of versions.
 This could occur using Composer REST server, APIs, App Generator or CLI.
 Suggest to uninstall the relevant modules eg `composer uninstall -g composer-cli` (also `composer-rest-server`, `generator-hyperledger-composer`, `composer-playground` npm modules that you have installed - then `npm install -g` the same level - check [**release notes**](https://github.com/hyperledger/composer/releases/) for the current release level - ensure you do so as a non-privileged user.
 |Error: Error trying to instantiate composer runtime.
 Error: Error: Invalid results returned ::NOT_FOUND (1/2)| Has a `composer runtime install` been done?
 Which document/tutorial are you following?
 Have you forgotten to create/start the Fabric channel your BN profile is referring to ?
 Are you trying to run on Windows 7/10 ?
 Please check these and take appropriate action(s).
 |Error: Error trying to instantiate composer runtime.
 Error: Error: Invalid results returned ::NOT_FOUND (2/2)|Are the channel names correct?
 Do they match or are there different names specified for the channel in your Fabric config metadata / files vis-a-vis the channel name in the `connection.json` file (which is a constituent part of the .card file you're using for the composer CLI command) - this is often a reason / cause for the error you see.
+|Error: Failed to load composer module "composer-connector-undefined" for connection type "undefined" | This occurs because you have a HLF v1.1 runtime environment (fabric v1.1-alpha containers) and composer runtime of 0.16.x - this will not work - please see the 'ready reckoner' table of 'which Composer version works with which Fabric version -> https://github.com/hyperledger/composer/wiki STEPS TO FIX so you can use Composer v0.16.x :  1) unset FABRIC_VERSION variable  2) npm uninstall -g composer-cli 3) npm uninstall -g composer-playground and other modules eg composer-rest-server 4) rm -rf $HOME/.composer 5) from fabric-tools run ./teardownFabric.sh 6) remove any lingering dev-xx business network containers you may previously have deployed (they are separate docker containers eg `docker stop xx` ; `docker rm xxx ` ) 7) npm install -g composer-cli as non-root user 8 ) rm -rf fabric-tools dir && mkdir fabric-tools dir 9) get newer fabric tools zip -> curl -O https://raw.githubusercontent.com/hyperledger/composer-tools/master/packages/fabric-dev-servers/fabric-dev-servers.zip && unzip fabric-dev-servers.zip inside fabric-tools 10) from fabric-tools ./startFabric.sh ; ./createPeerAdminCard.sh 9) npm install -g composer-playground, composer-rest-server etc 10) then try composer runtime install -n mynetworkname -c PeerAdmin@hlfv1 and it should work - then you can proceed to do a `composer network start` command to instantiate a business network, as normal

 #### :card_index: [back to base camp :camping: ](#top)